Vernon VT Nature Finds

 The summer of 1980, I landed my first real job with the United States Youth Conservation Corps in Grand Mesa Colorado.

 I promised you a trash can dumping perhaps short of the match. and that is what you have been given.
-It may seem like I have packed the can full; but keep in mind that I never included the Acid Rain years nor explained that even with international laws in place to reduce acid rain, Vermont suing midwestern coal companies, ensuing laws to scrub emissions that resulted in significant reductions, Vernon still lies smack in the path of the airstream that delivers acid rain to our ponds, streams and maple trees.
-I hadn't thought about acid rain in years; but during the planning process for the five year Deerfield River clean water plan, it was brought up in connection to Lily pond and how, due in part to acid rain, that pond will likely remain acidic.
+It may seem like I have packed the can full; but keep in mind that I never included the Acid Rain years nor explained that even with international laws in place to reduce acid rain, Vermont suing midwestern coal companies and ensuing laws to scrub emissions that resulted in significant reductions, Vernon still lies smack in the path of the airstream that delivers acid rain to our ponds, streams and maple trees.
+I hadn't thought about acid rain in years; but during the planning process for the five year Deerfield River Watershed clean water plan, it was brought up in connection to Lily pond and how, due in part to acid rain, that pond will likely remain acidic.

 Through all of this; we as a country have been innovative in our ways to return to the ideas of great conservation visionaries like Theodor Roosevelt, George Perkins Marsh, Fredrick Billings, John Muir and Laurence Rockefeller.
 Through times of adversity and economic prosperity, haven't we learned from our common experiences?
 Haven't we moved forward, by protecting more lands, developing cleaner ways generate energy, smarter cars and appliances, efficient buildings, safer chemicals and practices?
 Or could this be nothing more than my childhood optimism creeping back in, as clearly we have much work ahead of us.
 After all, didn't I come up with the title for this submission when I was asked, "What have you been smoking" in reply to my concerns for losing our hard fought for environmental protections.
 I must ask my readers, even if you don't believe that climate change is caused by man, don't you want green mountains, clean safe air to breath and drinkable water?